bitnami/charts-syncer/docs/kubernetes-deployment.md

 # Deploying Charts-syncer in Kubernetes

-A simple way of having two Helm Chart repositories synced is to run the tool periodically using a Kubernetes CronJob.
+A native way of having two Helm Chart repositories synced is to run charts-syncer periodically using a Kubernetes CronJob.

-The `/docs/k8s` folder contains a set of Kubernetes templates that can be used to follow the guide below.
+The [/deployment](/deployment) directory contains a set of Kubernetes templates that can be used to follow the guide below.

-## Step 0: Retrieve repository
+### Step 0: Retrieve git repository

 First step is to retrieve the repository where the k8s deployment templates are placed